nkuegler/r2_processing/README.md

 - **other option to submit jobs: submit an wrapper script that submits the job and then waits for this job to finish (e.g., extract the ID and wait until this ID turns from running state to completed) -> using this approach, the next wrapper job can just depend on this wrapper job**
 - executing the GNLC inside the container does not work at the moment! -> see todos in README in the `batch_gnlc` repository
 - investigate why nvidia-smi call in t2 slurm script does not work
+- problem that 3T and 7T DICOM-imported MESE data is usually located in the same directory.
+Therefore, we need to specify the subject/sessions manually, which may be a little tedious.
+This could be fixed by reading the magnetic field strength from the sidecar JSON.

 ## Most "urgent" ToDos: